Last Updated 14/08/2021.

 You could quickly pop in and out just to see a favourite painting ( we recommend Van Gogh for kids, thanks to his Doctor Who appearance) or you could take a free 1 hour tour starting at 11.30 every day.
 There are also free drawing groups and family activities on some days.

 Kids’ audio guides are available for a very moderate cost.
 The guided tours are free.
 We have a post on The National Gallery with kids here.

 Is on the South Bank, again, it’s free and fabulous.
 See our post on the Tate Modern here.

 The Grant Zoology Museum and its jar of moles, and the Museum of Childhood, as mentioned above.
 I’ll add more free museums as I discover them.

 The Museum of London at Canary Wharf is excellent.
 Housed in an old warehouse building, it’s really atmospheric

-If you want a hassle free trip to London, with free admission to over 60 top attractions, consider investing in a London pass of some sort.
+If you want a hassle-free trip to London, with “free” admission to most top attractions, consider investing in a London pass of some sort.
 There are many different cards and passes to choose from.
 Pay in advance for your choice of the capital’s prime attractions to help you budget your trip, save time and cut stress.
 This website details various passes and what they include.

 London’s Parks and Playgrounds